Maine Citizens for Clean Elections is currently focused on passing an ambitious legislative package (below).

-Maine Citizens for Clean Elections is more than just a nonprofit; it is also a community made up of many volunteers and ordinary citizens who work to make sure our government works for the people and not just moneyed interests.
+Maine Citizens for Clean Elections (MCCE) is a community made up of volunteers who fight to make sure our government works for the people, not just moneyed interests.

-Following the news is one way to find out more about how government is functioning in Maine, but there are also a number of resources that allow you to get to the heart of government: laws and the legislative process itself.
+There are a number of resources that allow you to get to the heart of government: laws and the legislative process.
 Thankfully, there is readily available information both on Maine's laws and legal resources and on how Maine state legislators work and how the legislative process progresses.
 More generally, there is plenty of information to be found online about the Maine State Legislature and Legislative Session.

 Contacting Your Legislator

-Contacting your legislator is a great way to impact the legislative process and get involved in local government.
-A call or email can help hold legislators accountable and push them to consider the opinions of their constituents, especially in a small and tightly-knit state such as Maine.
+A call or email can help hold legislators accountable and push them to consider the opinions of their constituents, especially in a small and tightly-knit state like Maine.

-- Introduce yourself, say where you’re from, and make it clear that you are a constituent
+- Introduce yourself, say where you’re from, make it clear that you are a constituent.

-- If addressing a bill, have the name and number ready
+- If addressing a specific bill, reference the bill name and number.

 The following pages provide the contact information of Maine state representatives and include tools to help you find your legislator: